Shandong Tea

 Tea from Shandong China

-The text provides information about various types of tea and tea-producing regions in Shandong Province, China, along with some details about their characteristics, history, and processing methods.
+The text provides information about various types of Shandong tea and tea-producing regions in Shandong Province, China, along with details about their characteristics, history, and processing methods.

 Popular Teas in Shandong, China

-The most popular teas originating from Shandong, China are:
+The most popular teas originating from Shandong include:

 • Rizhao Tea